ankur51206/az-defender/README.md

     Onboard Linux servers to the Microsoft Defender for Endpoint service Create and manage policies to enforce compliance Azure Security Center security policies

-By following these steps and using the provided documentation links, you can effectively integrate Microsoft Defender into your on-premises servers and ensure robust security management via Azure.